oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 This document therefore recommends implementers to consider one of the TLS-based approaches wherever possible.

+Note that the security of sender-constrained tokens is undermined when an attacker gets access to the token and the key material.
+This is in particular the case for corrupted client software and cross-site scripting attacks (when the client is running in the browser).
+If the key material is protected in a hardware or software security module or only indirectly accessible (like in a TLS stack), sender-constrained tokens at least protect against a use of the token when the client is offline, i.e., when the security module or interface is not available to the attacker.
+This applies to access tokens as well as to refresh tokens (see (#refresh_token_protection)).

 ##### Audience Restricted Access Tokens {#aud_restriction}